ppryanichek/100-days-of-code/log.md

 Found out how to create extensions in postgresql

+### LOSING DAY: January 2, Thursday

+I think I failed this challenge.

+It implies that you have to do practice, and I mostly get into the theoretical part because of my lack of knowledge

+:/

+So I'm going to continue learning every day (not to the detriment of my sleep).

 **Link(s) to work**

 1.[Implement a method that calculates the factorial of a given natural number.](https://stepik.org/lesson/12762/step/8?auth=login&unit=3110)